 Ingredients and Substitutions

 This is a dairy free and gluten free recipe.
-Read on for my egg-free suggestion and check out my FAQ for more questions.
+Read on for my egg-free suggestion and check out my FAQ for more questions and storage ideas.

-Condensed Coconut Milk: I am obsessed with this and could eat a whole can in one sitting.
+Condensed Coconut Milk: obsessed with this and could eat a whole can in one sitting!
 We are using 1/4 US Cup for this recipe, which is roughly 60 ml.

 Shredded Coconut: make sure you use the sweetened variety – 220 grams or 2 US cups.

 Egg White: the binding agent which adds fluffiness to the macaroons.
 Use 1 egg white at room temperature.
-To veganise this recipe, simply double the amount of coconut condensed milk used.
+Vegan option: double the amount of coconut condensed milk instead of using egg white.

 Vanilla Bean Paste: I added 1 tsp for extra flavour.
 You can use regular vanilla extract if you prefer.

-Salt: just a pinch is needed to enhance the flavours and cut back on the sweetness a little.
+Salt: just a pinch to enhance flavours and balance sweetness.

 How to Make Coconut Macaroons

-First, gather everything you need for the recipe and preheat your oven to 325F or 165C.
+First, gather everything you need for the recipe and preheat your oven to 325F / 165C.
 Ensure that the egg white is at room temperature before starting to make the macaroons.

 Making the Macaroons

 Start by whisking the egg white to medium peaks.
-I used my stand mixer to do this with the whisk attachment so that I could carry on with other things while it was whisking.
-I started the mixer on ‘stir’ and then increased the speed to 6 (medium speed) once bubbles start to form and whisk for 3 minutes.
+I use a stand mixer to do this with the whisk attachment so that I can carry on with other things while it is whisking.
+Start on ‘stir’ and then as bubbles start to form, increase the speed to medium and whisk for about 3 minutes.

-Fold in the remaining ingredients with a spatula, trying not to deflate the egg white too much.
-This will bind everything together.
+Fold in the remaining ingredients using a spatula, trying not to deflate the egg white too much.
+This will bind everything together and keep the macaroons light and fluffy.

-Bake at 325F for 18 minutes until golden, turning the trays at the halfway point.
+Bake at 325F / 165C for 18 minutes until golden, turning the tray halfway through.

 Remove from the oven and allow to cool on the tray.
-They will firm up on the outside as they cool.
+They will firm up as they cool.

 Common Questions